 If you recognize any of the above symptoms, you’ll need to schedule an appointment with our family dentist or your primary care physician as soon as possible.
 This blog post is in no way meant to take the place of seeing a medical professional.

-Timothy Steimel DDS at Precision Dentistry of Bloomfield Hills is dedicated to helping patients maintain healthy beautiful smiles.
+Timothy Steimel DDS at Bloomfield Hills Dental Group of Bloomfield Hills is dedicated to helping patients maintain healthy beautiful smiles.
 If you are interested in setting up an appointment with our family dentist in Bloomfield Hills, MI for a professional teeth cleaning or oral exam, give us a call at (248) 335-4427